 Selling your catalytic converter through a professional recycling facility ensures you receive fair market value based on accurate precious metal analysis rather than generic estimates.
 Recohub operates a dedicated processing facility in the UAE that serves customers throughout the Gulf Region and South Asia.

 We purchase converters from all eight countries in the region, with established logistics networks for efficient collection.
 Whether you’re an individual with a single converter or a business with regular volume, our UAE facility provides professional assay analysis to determine exact precious metal content – ensuring transparent, fair pricing for every transaction.
+Avoid selling to informal buyers or unverified exporters who may offer below-market prices based on visual estimates alone.

 How Does the Assay Process Determine Your Converter’s Value?